flooxo/MagicWand-Gesture-recognition/README.md

 - [ ] Local constraints in the DTW cost matrix to aboard the calculation if outside of range
 - [ ] Auto-recognition of gestures
 - [ ] Add 3D files
+- [ ] ArduinoProMicro/ATTiny85 compatible

+### Miscellaneous:
+Actually it was planned not to use an ESP32 but originally an ATTiny85.
+However, this is for the development and debugging rather less suitable.
+The advantage would be that this is much smaller and can be operated longer with a battery.
+As a compromise I still have an Arduino Pro Micro lying around, maybe the time will find that I can use this, but the memory must be adapted, since this is much smaller than that of the ESP32.